 You can start by putting some cat treats and blankets within the carrier.
 For dogs, you would have to take them to the new neighborhood for a few walks to get them acclimatized to the same before they move in.

-Walk by the new house and let your dog familiarize themselves with the new surroundings and the scents over there.
+Walk by the new house and let your dog familiarize themselves with the new surroundings and scents.
 If you can, take them inside the new house.
 You can get something from the new house to get your pet acquainted with the unique smell.

 What to do on a moving day?

 If the weather is good, the pet carrier would be an ideal option for your kitty to stay in your car.
 They would be ready to be taken to their new homes.
 However, if it is too hot or cold, you should keep them in the bathroom.
-You must provide the pet with the litter box, or cat carrier along with water and food.
+You must provide the pet with a litter box, cat carrier, water, and food.

 It is significant to keep the bathroom door closed.
 You can put a sign that says you have a cat inside who might escape if the door is open.
 For your dog, assign someone from your family to be the sitter.
 However, that person has to be a responsible individual.